psychemedia/storytelling-notes/farmer_and_boggart.md

 `Baker assigns a more matter-of-fact origin for the appellation "Nine Churches." **Stowe," he says, "received its adjunct of 'Nine Churches' because there was nine advowsons appendant to the manor."`

-`The form of the hog was one of Puck's numerous disguises : thus in the Midsummer Night's Dream, act iii. sc.
+`The form of the hog was one of Puck's numerous disguises: thus in the Midsummer Night's Dream, act iii. sc.
 1 :—]`

 `"Sometimes a horse I'll be, sometimes a bound.
 A hog, a headless bear, sometimes a fire."`